shu251/tagseq-qiime2-snakemake/README.md

 _Sarah Hu_

 Run [QIIME2](https://www.nature.com/articles/s41587-019-0209-9) using [snakemake](https://academic.oup.com/bioinformatics/article/28/19/2520/290322).
 Requires input of raw .fastq reads.
 Below describes steps to set up environment and run a test dataset.
 This Snakemake pipeline can be easily scaled up to larger datasets and includes scripts to submit Snakemake jobs to slurm.
+Make tag-sequencing analyses higher throughput, more robust, and reproducible.

+## Overview
-## _Pipeline_
+### _Pipeline_
+Set up
 1. Generate manifest.txt file from a directory containing all raw .fastq files (R)
 2. Read in raw .fastq files and perform *fastqc*, *Trimmomatic*, and repeat *fastqc* on newly trimmed reads (snakemake)
 3. Modify manifest.txt file so input files are the trimmed .fastq reads